-Russia's GDP decline could hit 124 per cent this year, the economy ministry document shows
+Russia's GDP decline could hit 124 pc this year, economy ministry document shows

 Russia expects the economy to contract by 8.8 per cent in 2022 in its base case scenario, or by 12.4 per cent under a more conservative scenario, an economy ministry document showed on Wednesday, further evidence that sanctions pressure is taking its toll.